nilsmango/project7III/content/tap/_index.md

 Check our [terms & conditions](/tap/terms-and-conditions), [privacy policy](/tap/privacy-policy) and [support page](/tap/support).

 <div class="footnote-definition"><p>Ableton Live is a trademark of Ableton AG, registered in the United States and other countries.
-<br>iPhone is a trademark of Apple Inc., registered in the United States and other countries.</p></div>
+<br>iPhone and iPad are trademarks of Apple Inc., registered in the United States and other countries.</p></div>